aki2o/log4e/README.md

 When you debug the elisp, eval the following ...

     (hoge--log-enable-debugging)

-Then, eval the following ...

     (hoge-do-hoge 'hogege)

-The buffer is displayed that named ' \*log4e-hoge\*'.
+Then, the buffer is displayed that named ' \*log4e-hoge\*'.
 And the string is like the following.

     12:34:56 [INFO ] done hoge about 'HOGEGE'
     12:35:43 [DEBUG] start do hoge about 'FUGAGA'